-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2020
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2021

-2.3 Foreign currency translation
+2.2 Foreign currency translation

 The measurement and functional currency of the Trust is the United States Dollar ("US\$") and all financial statements are presented in United States Dollar.
 Assets and liabilities denominated in currencies other than US\$ are translated into US\$ at the exchange rates ruling at the end of the reporting date.
 Transactions in foreign currencies are translated into US\$ at the rates prevailing at the date of the transactions.
-Exchange differences, if any, resulting from translation of investments and translation of other assets and liabilities are presented separately in the statement of comprehensive income.
+Exchange differences, if any, resulting from translation of investments and translation of other assets and liabilities are presented separately in the profit or loss.